 1967 Very slightly cooler than average.

 1968 A cold first half.
-There was a notable cold snap following notable warm spell at end of March: it was 25.0C in Cromer, Norfolk on 29 March, but -10.6C at Achnagiochan (Strathspey) on the morning of the 2nd; there was a light covering of snow across east England, with temperatures near freezing, accompanied by a strong north wind.
-A minimum of -9.4C was recorded near Corby, Northants., on the 4th.
+There was a notable cold snap following notable warm spell at end of March: it was 25.0C in Cromer, Norfolk on 29 March, but -10.6C at Achnagiochan (Strathspey) on the morning of the 2nd of April; there was a light covering of snow across east England, with temperatures near freezing, accompanied by a strong north wind.
+A minimum of -9.4C was recorded at Caldecott (Rutland) near Corby, Northants., on the 4th.
 There was widespread light snow, and a blizzard in Scotland on the 2nd.
+20 cm of snow lay in Edinburgh and it was cut off for a while.
 The cold air was introduced by a cold front moving south on the 2nd; the temperature fell 10C in 3 hours in the south on the 2nd.
 Also on the 21st, the Great Coventry Tornado, unusually occurring on a warm, calm day.

 1969 Slightly cooler than average (7.4C).
 There were northerly winds and snow showers at first, but then the first week was mainly sunny, and quite warm by the 7th.
 The rest of the month was unsettled and cold, with rain, showers, and some snow, with some sharp frosts.

 1970 Cold (6.7C) - the coldest since 1941.
 There was a heavy snowfall on the 12th; roads were blocked in the Pennines.
 The record daily rainfall for the month of 182.1mm was set at Seathwaite (Cumbria) on the 22nd.